Activities On & Around Vanua Levu

 The rare Tagimaucia flower blooms from October through December, peaking in October.
 It only blooms around the large lake of the same name, and is deep red with a small white center.

 Warriors were buried here in secret to preserve their remains and keep them safe from enemies.
 It was discovered in the 1950s, and most of the bones were moved elsewhere.

-International Dateline: The 180th meridian lies south of the Garden Island Resort on Taveuni.
+The 180th meridian lies south of the Garden Island Resort on Taveuni.
 Travel less than one mile and you will find where the international dateline once passed.
-Later, it was changed so the people on Taveuni all lived on the same day!
-Google Earth, however, is still confused - it doesn't know what to do and when you ask it to show you a collection of resorts near this location, it will spin the globe to the exact opposite side of the world!
+Later, it was changed so the people on Taveuni all lived in the same timezone.

 More than 70% of Fiji’s population resides on Viti Levu which is home to its three largest cities.
 The cultural, economic and governmental powerhouse of the country, most visitors spend a few hours here, even if they’re on their way to a smaller island.

 Still, Viti Levu has plenty of attractions of its own, including the country’s first area developed for tourism, the Coral Coast, plus interesting scenery and well-preserved historical attractions.

 Nadi, where most international travelers arrive, and Suva, the capital, are a four-hour bus ride apart.
 Most travelers do not visit Suva, instead preferring to spend their time on the beach.

 Although it’s home to Fiji’s largest international airport, this city is actually Fiji’s third-largest.
 Visit Nadi to shop, eat, or visit The Garden of the Sleeping Giant which has orchids and hiking trails to take advantage of.